YassienTawfikk/Hospital-System-Website/README.md

 ## Welcome to the Hospital Management System

-This is a comprehensive **hospital management system** built to streamline healthcare operations.
+This is a comprehensive **Hospital Management System** built to streamline healthcare operations.
 The platform features a user-friendly interface with a secure backend that enables patients, doctors, and administrators to interact seamlessly.

 ---
 ## Video Demonstration

 A full video walkthrough of the system is available for you to explore all features.